-If you have insufficient work experience to become a Registered Nutritionist but are not a recent graduate, you can submit an application of intent.
+If you have insufficient work experience to become a Registered Nutritionist but are not a recent graduate, you can submit your Stage 1 Associate Registration application.
 You would need to find a mentor and intend to work in a nutrition-related role or undertake post-graduate study in nutrition.

 Do I need to receive supervision?